FRC5190/2022Training/kotlin/loops.md

 2. Create a new Kotlin class within your project and name it `Loops`.

 3. Create a method called `basicForLoops`.
-Write four seperate for loops that will...
+Write four separate for loops that will...
     - Part 1: print variable x in 0-10 inclusive
-    - Part 2: print variable x in 0-10 not inlusive of 10
+    - Part 2: print variable x in 0-10 not inclusive of 10
     - Part 3: print variable x in 0-10 inclusive skipping every other number
     - Part 4: print variable x in 10-0 inclusive skipping every other number

 4. Create a method called `forLoops`.
-Write two seperate for loops.
+Write two separate for loops.
     - Part 1: declare a list called `colors` of three string elements.
 Using a for loop, print each element in the list.
     - Part 2: create a new for loop that will iterate through the index and value of each element in `colors`.
 In the body of your loop, print the index and value in one line.